python/typing_extensions/doc/index.rst

       It is recommended to avoid doing this if possible.
-Not all features and bugfixes that ``typing_extensions.Protocol`` backports from newer Python versions are guaranteed to work if :py:class:`typing.Protocol` is also present in a protocol class's :py:term:`method-resolution-order`.
+Not all features and bugfixes that ``typing_extensions.Protocol`` backports from newer Python versions are guaranteed to work if :py:class:`typing.Protocol` is also present in a protocol class's :py:term:`method resolution order`.
 See :issue:`245` for some examples.

 .. data:: Required